poltrias/WriteUps/Vulnyx/Very easy/Eternal.md

 meterpreter >
 ```

-We alrady have `SYSTEM` privileges!
+We already have `SYSTEM` privileges!

 Finally, we locate both the `user flag` and the `root flag` in the `C:\Users\MIKE\Desktop` directory.